Mike has a B.A. in Computer Science and Psychology from Yale and a PhD in Psychology from the University of Illinois. His job

 John spent his post college graduate years at a struggling Web 2.0 startup, lured in by the illusion of stock option riches.
 Since arriving at Valve, he's landed on the Steam team where he works on a little bit of everything, from Shopping Carts to the in-game Overlay.
 His favorite thing about Valve is having a huge, energetic user base, which benefits from the work he does on Steam.

-A bit of an odd-ball, Sergiy joined Valve to do weird low-level stuff and squeeze more blood, um, juice out of the silicone in your gaming machines.
+A bit of an odd-ball, Sergiy joined Valve to do weird low-level stuff and squeeze more blood, um, juice out of the silicon in your gaming machines.
 Sergiy specializes in systems programming, physics, and applied math.
 According to him, some games pretend to be simulating physicsy-looking motion.
 Sergiy made the physics engine behind Uncharted: Drake's Fortune while at Naughty Dog, and the animation system in Far Cry during his lazy years at Crytek.
 There were a few other odd jobs here and there, but the list is long and boring, and mostly lost in the eons that have passed.

 After eight years leading ATI's 3D Application Research Group, Jason was finally seduced by the entertainment industry.
 He's now putting his 3D graphics hardware knowledge to use on just about every project at Valve.
 Jason frequently publishes on a variety of real-time rendering topics and periodically speaks at graphics and game development conferences around the world.
 While joining Valve has significantly cut down on Jason's international jet-setting, he's still the man to see if you're looking for a stuporous late night Tokyo karaoke escapade.
 Oh yeah, and he has a